FedeDP/ncursesFM/README.md

 * Every feature you would expect by a basic FM.
 * Terminal window resize support.
 * 2 tabs support.
 Their content is kept in sync.
 Jump between tabs with arrow keys (left/right).
 * Simple clock and battery monitor (it will check every 30s for changes).
 It will list every battery.
+Battmon needs libudev.
 If you've got Upower installed, AC (dis)connection will refresh battery status instantly, instead of waiting up to 30s until next refresh.
 * Fast browse mode: enable it with ','.
 It lets you jump between files by just typing their names.
 * '.' to change files/dirs sorting mode: alphabetically (default), by size, by last modified or by type.